Armed robbers force staff at Fort Lauderdale Burger King into freezer, steal cash

 FORT LAUDERDALE, FLA.
 (WSVN) - It was a terrifying night on the job for employees at a Burger King in Fort Lauderdale.

-According to Fort Lauderdale Police, robbers targeted the fast food restaurant on Northeast 17th Terrace and East Sunrise Boulevard, Saturday night.
+According to Fort Lauderdale Police, robbers targeted the fast food restaurant on Northeast 17th Terrace and East Sunrise Boulevard, just after 10:45 p.m., Saturday.

-Investigators said the subjects forced the staff into the freezer at gunpoint before they stole money and drove off.
+Investigators said the subjects forced the staff into the freezer at gunpoint before they stole cash and drove off.

 Copyright 2022 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.